vrcarpentier/FSND_Linux_Server/README.md

 • psychopg2: postgresql adapter for python

 # Login to server:
-Download the default AWS keypair and place it in your local .ssh directory.

-Login as ubuntu by running ssh ubuntu@35.172.209.100 -p 22 -i ~/.ssh/LightsailDefaultPrivateKey-us-east-1.pem
+Download the default AWS keypair and place it in your local .ssh directory as lightsailkey.rsa Open your terminal and run chmod 600 ~/.ssh/lightsailkey.rsa Login as ubuntu by running ssh ubuntu@54.236.59.234 -p 22 -i ~/.ssh/LightsailDefaultPrivateKey-us-east-1.pem

 # Create a new user account named grader:
 	• sudo adduser grader